 Sigma 18-35mm Art Lens

-This is a new lens that comes out this summer.
+For wide shots, Vlogging, and wildlife here’s a solid, low cost Canon option.
 I have not tested it.
-But I’m adding it to the list because it’s (a) only $300; (b) features STM meaning it will focus without noise and pairs well with Canon camera bodies such as the 70D and T4i/T5i; and (c) should give nice wide angle shots, especially for outdoors.
-It has IS so it should be suitable for handheld work.
+But I’m adding it to the list because it’s (a) only $300; (b) features STM meaning it will focus without noise and pairs well with Canon camera bodies; and (c) should provide for nice wide angle shots.
+It has IS so it will be suitable for handheld work.
 It’s not a fast lens (f4.5-5.6) so I’d avoid low light shoots.
-Note: wait for the reviews on this one just to be sure before you buy.

 5 Lenses to Rule the World